mato-m/yolo-car-tracking/README.md

-# Vehicle counting with YOLO and ByteTracker
+# YOLO & ByteTracker - Vehicle counting
 #### Video
 The [video](https://www.youtube.com/watch?v=MNn9qKG2UFI) was downloaded from Youtube.
 It is 5:06 minutes long